ullaskunder3/mastering-js/LevelUp/README.md

 By default, functions return `undefined`.
 To return any other value, the function must have a `return` statement that specifies the value to return.

+### What is Functional Programming

+In most simple term, Functional Programming is a form of programming in which you can pass functions as parameters to other functions and also return them as values.
+In functional programming, we think and code in terms of functions.

 ## Function Parameters

 A JavaScript function can have any number of parameters.